Gauravbtc/test-globle-web/README.md

 #### 2. Single Variable Integer Queue

-It's a ruby application which is perform queue and can enqueue and dequeue elements using single integer variable.
+It's a ruby application which is perform enqueue and dequeue elements using single integer variable.

 #### Installation